 Wild Walk adds another dimension to a Wild Center day, by taking visitors up a trail of bridges to the treetops of the Adirondack forest.
 The Wild Walk experience includes a four-story twig tree house and swinging bridges, a spider’s web where people can hang out, and chances to just sit and observe the forest below.
 There’s an over-sized bald eagle’s nest at the highest point where visitors can perch and watch the life of the forest from a whole new point of view.

-The Center features a full museum store, cafe with outdoor waterside seating in season, and daily special events.
+The Center features a full museum store, a cafe with outdoor waterside seating in season, and daily special events.

 Current Hours and Ticket Prices